stiles/data/south-korean-departures/README.md

 # South Korean Departures: 2003-2017

 This dataset inlcudes 15 years of records on the number South Koreans who leave the country for travel.
-The data include monthly observations from various air and port departure locations, and have been [melted](https://www.statmethods.net/management/reshape.html) from the [original long format](http://kosis.kr/statHtml/statHtml.do?orgId=314&tblId=DT_TRFF_DEP_AGG_MONTH&conn_path=I2&language=e) released by the [Korean Statistical Information Service](http://kosis.kr/end).
+The data include monthly observations from various air and port departure locations, and have been [melted](https://www.statmethods.net/management/reshape.html) from the [original wide format](http://kosis.kr/statHtml/statHtml.do?orgId=314&tblId=DT_TRFF_DEP_AGG_MONTH&conn_path=I2&language=e) released by the [Korean Statistical Information Service](http://kosis.kr/end).

 The dataset has more than 2,100 observations and four fields: